JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ## Update your application

-1. Open the `Greeting.kt` file in `shared/src/commonMain/kotlin`.
+1. In `shared/src/commonMain/kotlin`, open the `Greeting.kt` file in the project folder.
 This directory stores the shared code for both Android and iOS.
 If you make changes to the shared code, you will see them reflected in both applications.

    ![Common Kotlin file](common-kotlin-file.png)